wp-e-commerce/WP-e-Commerce-Wiki/Submitting-Code.md

 	git clone git@github.com:wp-e-commerce/WP-e-Commerce.git
 	git clone https://github.com/wp-e-commerce/WP-e-Commerce.git

-# Step 2: Fork, clone and fetch
+# Step 2: Fork and fetch
 Fork WP e-Commerce by clicking that little "Fork" button on the top right of this page.
 Now you'll have your own {your_user_name}/WP-e-Commerce repo on GitHub.

 Now you need to add your fork as a "remote" source on your local copy of WP e-Commerce.
 Use either of these commands, replacing "your_user_name" with, well, your user name.